-- Individual and group outpatient physical, occupational, and speech therapy related to pervasive developmental disorder or autism. - All other individual and group outpatient physical, occupational, and speech therapy. - Cognitive habilitation therapy - Physical, occupational, and speech therapy provided in an organized, multidisciplinary rehabilitation day-treatment program, a skilled nursing facility; and in an inpatient hospital (including treatment in an organized multidisciplinary rehabilitation program).
+- Individual and group outpatient physical, occupational, and speech therapy related to Autism Spectrum Disorder. - All other individual and group outpatient physical, occupational, and speech therapy. - Cognitive habilitation therapy - Physical, occupational, and speech therapy provided in an organized, multidisciplinary rehabilitation day-treatment program, a skilled nursing facility; and in an inpatient hospital (including treatment in an organized multidisciplinary rehabilitation program).

-Habilitative services must be performed by a Physician, a licensed therapy Provider, or qualified autism service Provider or other Provider licenses, certified, or otherwise authorized under state law to perform the service, and within the Provider's scope of practice.
-Benefits under this section include habilitative services provided in a Physician's office or on an outpatient basis at a Hospital or Alternate Facility.
-Habilitative services provided in a Member's home by a home health agency are provided as described under Home Health Care Visits.
-Habilitative services provided in a Member's home other than by a home health agency are provided as described under this section.
+Habilitative Services must be performed by a Physician, a licensed therapy Provider, or qualified autism service Provider or other Provider licenses, certified, or otherwise authorized under state law to perform the service, and within the Provider's scope of practice.
+Benefits under this section include Habilitative Services provided in a Physician's office or on an outpatient basis at a hospital or alternate facility.
+Habilitative Services provided in a Member's home by a home health agency are provided as described under Home Health Care Visits.
+Habilitative Services provided in a Member's home other than by a home health agency are provided as described under this section.